-Completing the Master of Actuarial Science degree does not mean that you are qualified as an actuary.
+Completing the degree does not mean that you are qualified as an actuary.
 Rather, you will have some actuarial skills and may be part-way through the qualification process.
 The governing body of the actuarial profession sets the criteria necessary to qualify as an actuary.